squinkylabs/SqHarmony/docs/phasepatterns.md

 If the delay is slowly changed during playback, "phasing" effects can be easily introduced (and controlled!) as in the music of Steve Reich.
 Some of that is explained [here](https://en.wikipedia.org/wiki/Piano_Phase).
 Note that the name of this module is in fact borrowed from the name of a Reich composition.
 A review of that recording can be found [here](https://pitchfork.com/reviews/albums/21584-four-organs-phase-patterns/).

-Please remember that there are many potential uses of this module - recreating the compositions of Steve Reich is just one of them.
+Remember that there are many potential uses of this module - recreating the compositions of Steve Reich is just one of them.

 Use it with a polyphonic set of controls coming into the shift CV input.
 Will give many copies of the clock, each shifted by a different amount.